-The Legislative Council has recently adopted a revised Estimates schedule which includes a 'further' period of hearings scheduled for March 2020.
-The first Working in the Legislative Council program for 2020 will run from 17 February to 24 April.
+The first Working in the Legislative Council program for 2022 will run from 8 August to 28 October 2022.
 It is aimed at high performing NSW public service officers at Clerk Grade 7/8 level or equivalent.
 Officers at Clerk 9/10 level or equivalent may also be considered.
 The successful applicant's agency is required to meet their officer's salary costs during the placement.
-Participants are not eligible to apply for a position in the Council during the placement or for six months following the end of the placement.
-The successful applicant will work as an integral member of the team administering the Budget Estimates inquiry; assist with other committee inquiries; and observe proceedings in the House.
+Participants are not eligible to apply for a position in the Council during the placement or for six months following the end of the placement The successful applicant will work as an integral member of the team administering the Budget Estimates inquiry; assist with other committee inquiries; and observe proceedings in the House.

-This is what one of last year's participants said of their experience:
+This is what a previous participants said of their experience:

 "The Working in the Legislative Council program offers a unique opportunity to gain direct experience of, and to contribute to, the work of the Upper House of the NSW Parliament.
 After supporting the Budget Estimates process, I gained insights into various Parliamentary committees, helping with hearings, reviewing evidence and writing sections of reports.
 I also enjoyed learning about the operation of the House.
 A highlight was comparing learnings from NSW parliamentary interactions with other parliaments, as my secondment coincided with visiting delegations from international legislatures.

 This is a valuable exchange program between government departments and the state Parliament and it was a pleasure to work with the friendly and supportive staff in the Legislative Council.
 I learnt a great deal about the history, role and functions of the Legislative Council, and about fast-paced committee and other parliamentary processes.
 Aside from the procedural rhythms of the parliament, no two days were ever the same".